Old Residence

-Old Residence is an historic building in the English city of York, North Yorkshire.
-A Grade II* listed building, located at 6 Minster Yard, at its junction with College Street, the building dates to the early 18th century, but it was raised and reroofed in 1786, as well has receiving a small extension in the late 19th century.
+Old Residence is a historic building in the English city of York, North Yorkshire.
+A Grade II* listed building, located at 6 Minster Yard, at its junction with College Street, it dates to the early 18th century, but it was raised and reroofed in 1786, as well as receiving a small extension in the late 19th century.

 The building stands about 30 feet from York Minster's southeastern corner.